 Premium Economy isn’t a flat bed and sometimes it’s not even a different meal, but that doesn’t mean it’s not worth a significant premium over economy, or may be.

 As airline cabins have evolved, premium now bridges the gap between the economy experience we once relished and the “first class” perks that can make travel fun – particularly in international premium economy.

-With round trip economy flights between long haul destinations like the US and Europe, or Europe and Asia for a mere $200 in basic economy, more and more travelers find themselves booking the obvious bargain, but then wondering how much more an upgrade or change to premium economy might be worth.
+With round trip economy flights between long haul destinations like the US and Europe, or Europe and Asia occasionally found for a mere $200 in basic economy, more and more travelers find themselves booking the obvious bargain, but then wondering how much more an upgrade or change to premium economy might be worth as travel approaches.

 From the start – let’s not confuse premium economy with the branded economy “upgrades” like extra legroom, or front of cabin seats.
 Those are entirely different and it’s important not to get fooled into thinking you’re buying into a different cabin when something with the words “extra”, “legroom” or “plus” are what’s on offer.

 Premium economy, particularly on an international level, is an entirely separate airline cabin with physically different seats in front of the economy cabin and generally has a curtain behind it, just like the gap between economy and first class.

 Airlines love their uniquely branded “economy but more” style offerings and they can be good too, but just don’t mistake them for premium, which should have a curtain between it and economy.

 For the sake of simplicity, let’s focus on international premium economy.
 In any international premium economy cabin, you should be looking at a fundamentally different seat with greater dimensions on well, everything.